caroo7/battleship/README.md

 ##Wiki page
-On this page you can find informations how to set up and run application. https://github.com/caroo7/battleship/wiki
+On this page you can find information how to set up and run application. https://github.com/caroo7/battleship/wiki